ItsWatchMakerr/SolarPuttyCracker/README.md

 You can also pass it a wordlist because that seems like an important feature you would want when decrypting something

-Outputs to SolarPutty_sessions_decrypted.txt

-Want it to output somewhere else?

-Change it on line 118

-I don't get paid enough to make it that intuitive

-At least MINE doesn't make you install visual studio

 # INSTALL